 Returning students do not receive yellow cards.
 Instead, we prepare a list of returning students who are authorized to work on campus.
 You can find the list on the left side navigation of the employees section of your Portal account after you have logged in.
 Please consult this list before allowing a returning student to begin working.
 Refer students with questions about their work eligibility to the Payroll Office at x2298.

+Refer to the Portal--Employee Resources, Payroll, and Timecard Entry Resources--for specific directions on time entry and payroll process.
 Supervisors must have direct knowledge of the hours worked by each employee.

-Upon request the department head can receive an itemized budget statement from the Payroll Office.
+Upon request, the department head can receive an itemized budget statement from the Payroll Office.
 This statement itemizes the student employees who were paid and the amount of their earnings.

 • Authorization from Financial Aid.

 Students must complete a separate time sheet for each month of the year and for each position held.

 Students are responsible for accurately recording and totaling all hours worked.
 Enter all start and stop times, and designate A.M. and P.M. hours.
 Students must sign their timecards and notify their department supervisors.